MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/Submit-MgBetaSecurityTiIndicator.md

     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[Action <String>]`: tiAction
     - `[ActivityGroupNames <String[]>]`: The cyber threat intelligence name(s) for the parties responsible for the malicious activity covered by the threat indicator.
-    - `[AdditionalInformation <String>]`: A catchall area into which extra data from the indicator not covered by the other tiIndicator properties may be placed.
-Data placed into additionalInformation will typically not be utilized by the targetProduct security tool.
+    - `[AdditionalInformation <String>]`: A catchall area for extra data from the indicator that is not specifically covered by other tiIndicator properties.
+The security tool specified by targetProduct typically does not utilize this data.
     - `[AzureTenantId <String>]`: Stamped by the system when the indicator is ingested.
 The Azure Active Directory tenant id of submitting client.
 Required.
     - `[Confidence <Int32?>]`: An integer representing the confidence the data within the indicator accurately identifies malicious behavior.
-Acceptable values are 0 - 100 with 100 being the highest.
+Acceptable values are 0 – 100 with 100 being the highest.
     - `[Description <String>]`: Brief description (100 characters or less) of the threat represented by the indicator.
 Required.
     - `[DiamondModel <String>]`: diamondModel
     - `[DomainName <String>]`: